pygae/galgebra/README.md

 ----------------

 > Note: The APIs have changed since the era of `sympy.galgebra` and `brombo/galgebra`, some properties and methods are deprecated, the supported versions of Python and SymPy have also changed, please check [Changelog](https://galgebra.readthedocs.io/en/latest/changelog.html) and further update your scripts accordingly besides the following.
 If you encounter any problems, feel free to [open an issue](https://github.com/pygae/galgebra/issues/new)!

+### Migrating guide for readers of LAGA&VAGC

+Readers of [Linear and Geometric Algebra](http://www.faculty.luther.edu/~macdonal/laga/index.html) and [Vector and Geometric Calculus](http://www.faculty.luther.edu/~macdonal/vagc/index.html) might be guided by [GAlgebra Primer](http://www.faculty.luther.edu/~macdonal/GAlgebraPrimer.pdf) (version November 29, 2022, accessed May, 2024) to download [GAfiles.zip](http://www.faculty.luther.edu/~macdonal/GAfiles.zip) and copy `gprinter.py`, `lt.py`, `mv.py`, and `GAlgebraInit.py`¸ into where GAlgebra is installed.
+These steps are NO LONGER NEEDED since GAlgebra 0.6.0 as they are merge into GAlgebra with tests, copying these files will cause conflicts and regressions of fixed bugs.

+For minor differences to those files, please check out [the change log for GAlgebra 0.6.0](https://galgebra.readthedocs.io/en/latest/changelog.html#0.6.0).
+Also please note that:

+- `GAlgebraInit.py` is renamed to `primer.py` and can be imported like `from galgebra.primer import *` but it's usage is discouraged, although it saves some boilerplate code, this is not part of GAlgebra's maintained API, GAlgebra might remove it in future.
+- Some notebooks from the zip is included in GAlgebra in `examples/primer`.

 ### Migrating from [sympy.galgebra](https://docs.sympy.org/0.7.6.1/modules/galgebra/)